TIY-Durham/2016-SPRING-FEE/00--Ready-Player-One/README.md

 ### 3. You've Got Issues

-[Create an Issue in the class repo (this one)](//github.com/TIY-Durham/2016-SPRING-FEE/issues/new) and name it `00 -- YOUR NAME`, where `YOUR NAME` is, y'know... _your name._ As in, your _real name that you want to be called._ If you copy and paste the checklist from [the **Tasks** section below](#tasks) into the **Description** of your issue _as is_, you should end up with a bunch of checkboxes thanks to [the way that GitHub interprets text](https://guides.github.com/features/mastering-markdown/).
+[Create an Issue in the class repo (this one)](//github.com/TIY-Durham/2016-SPRING-FEE/issues/new) and name it `00 -- YOUR NAME`, where `YOUR NAME` is, y'know... _your name._ As in, your _real name that you want to be called._ If you copy and paste the checklist from [the **Checklist** section below](#checklist-activities) into the **Description** of your issue _as is_, you should end up with a bunch of checkboxes thanks to [the way that GitHub interprets text](https://guides.github.com/features/mastering-markdown/).
 As you complete parts of the assignment, check off the corresponding checkboxes and [watch your progress bar fill!](//github.com/TIY-Durham/2016-SPRING-FEE/issues)

 _**Important!** This task list should be **complete** by the first day of class!_

 Congratulations!
 This is your first _Work-In-Progress (WIP) Issue_, and you'll create another like it for each Assignment during the course.
-For more on that process, check out [_About Assignments_ in the class wiki](//github.com/TIY-Durham/2016-SPRING-FEE/wiki/About-Assignments), and for more practice with GitHub Issues, read and work through [the "Mastering Issues" GitHub Guide](https://guides.github.com/features/issues/), included in the [_Source Control Crash Course_ section](#source-control-crash-course).
+For more on that process, check out [_About Assignments_ in the class wiki](//github.com/TIY-Durham/2016-SPRING-FEE/wiki/About-Assignments), and for more practice with GitHub Issues, read and work through [the _Mastering Issues_ GitHub Guide](https://guides.github.com/features/issues/) included in the [_Source Control Crash Course_ section](#4-source-control-crash-course).

 #### 3a.
 How about a nice game of 20 questions?